Ultimaker/GCodeGenerator/README.md

 # GCodeGenerator
 Python library to generate gcode for Ultimaker 3D printers.

 :warning: This repository is only for this library, not scripts that use this to create gcode.
 Store those scripts in your project specific repositories.
+You can install this library using `pip install git+https://github.com/Ultimaker/GCodeGenerator.git`

 ```python
 from gcode_generator import GCodeGenerator